|

 plastic bag tied to the front handle contains some of the replacement

 parts I've already located.
 When you find a BC-348 restoration candidate, you'll want to know "up front" how much work and how many parts you are going to have to find in order to complete the restoration since this is going to affect the final selling price.
 It is imperative that the prospective BC-348 chassis be inspected thoroughly.
-If the receiver is being purchased online, be sure to insist on complete photos of the top and bottom of the chassis so you are aware of any missing parts or other problems ahead of purchasing the receiver. * I'm just adding a letter prefix to the original numerical designation to help in recognizing the type of component. |
+If the receiver is being purchased online, be sure to insist on complete photos of the top and bottom of the chassis so you are aware of any missing parts or other problems ahead of purchasing the receiver. *

-| What to Look For in Your Preliminary Detailed Inspection
+What to Look For in Your Preliminary Detailed Inspection

 - What you should find upon closer inspection of the modified circuit is